How to Retire With Enough Money to Live Comfortably

 Consider Medical Expenses

 Healthcare is expensive and unpredictable.
-While you might plan and allocate amounts to cover your growing healthcare expenses, it’s nevertheless difficult to predict what you’ll spend on your health in retirement.
+While you might plan and allocate amounts to cover your growing healthcare expenses, it’s still difficult to predict what you’ll spend on your health in retirement.
 The best you can do is equip yourself with excellent health insurance and budget heavily for medical costs.

 Look into not only Medicare Parts A and B but also Part D for prescription coverage.
 If you’re retiring before age 65, the age at which Medicare enrollment begins, look into private insurance plans that cover the essentials.